juliesymons/juliesymons.github.io/index.md

 development environment.
 For more detailed installation instructions go to [Download and Setup](./downloadAndSetup).

+The GitHub source code repositories can be found [here](https://github.com/hpe-cct).

 ## The CCT Tutorial

-The [Getting Started](GettingStarted.md) page provides an introduction to the CCT platform using examples from the `cct-tutorial`.
+To get started with CCT, there is a [cct-tutorial](https://github.com/hpe-cct/cct-tutorial) repository in GitHub with example code.
+There are two companion documents that go along with the tutorial.
+The [Getting Started](./gettingStarted) page provides an introduction to the CCT platform using examples from the `cct-tutorial`.

 A draft of the CCT programming guide is available [here](http://hpe-cct.github.io/docs/CogProgrammingTutorial_4_1.pdf).
 Note that